vvalmispild/Academic_Success_Rate_project/README.md

 f1_micro |	0.860606	| 0.848485	 | 0.841047	| 0.831680	 | 0.841598 | 0.851240 |
 f1_macro |	0.849770	| 0.838368 |	0.832926	| 0.817776	 | 0.825529 | 0.841179 |

-Logistic regression selected as optimal model and tuned.
+Logistic regression is chosen as the optimal model. <br/>
+Next, the model was tuned with optimal hyperparameters.

 ### Productionization:
 To productionize the project, I created a Flask API endpoint that runs on a local web server by following the tutorial provided in the reference section.
 The endpoint receives input variables from a web application request and generates a forecasting estimate, which is then returned as output.
 To launch the web application, the command "$ python app.py" is executed, and the resulting GUI can be accessed by opening http://127.0.0.1:5000/ in a web browser.
 The GUI should resemble the one shown below.